-The story that always kicks off the season of Advent is a famous one.
+The story that always kicks off the season of Epiphany is a famous one.
 The coming of the Magi.
 You know the story.
 Sometime after Jesus was born, maybe even up to two years after Jesus was born, travelers came to inquire about a child king.

 They proclaimed to King Herod, the ruler of the day, that they have seen a star and that star has lead them to the one True King.
 To the one who will rule all nations.

 Well, Herod calls in the top brass—the greatest minds of his day—the religious leaders, priests and scholars—to find out what these visitors are talking about.
-The Scholars know their Hebrew Scriptures, they put together some verses from Micah and 2 Samuel and they tell the travelers, these Magi that the Messiah, the True King who will rule all, will be born in Bethlehem.
+The Scholars know their Hebrew Scriptures, they put together some verses from Micah and 2 Samuel and they tell the travelers, these Magi, that the Messiah, the True King who will rule all, will be born in Bethlehem.

 Herod promises to worship the child as well so he tells the Magi to come back after they find Jesus.
 But God reveals to the Magi that Herod is planning treachery.
 So, they go home a different way and Herod orders that all the boys in that region under the age of 2 should be killed.